Puente la Reina

 The name Eunate (in Basque for “a hundred doors”) refers to the many arches of this octagonal Romanesque monastery.
 This monastery was built between the mid-12th and early 13th centuries.
 Its origins are still not entirely clear today.
 However, this temple shows few similarities with the usual Romanesque style.

-The theory that has received the most attention about the origins of this monastery is that it was built as a pilgrim hospital.
+The theory that has received the most attention about the origins of this temple is that it was built as a pilgrim hospital.
 This was built on behalf of Sancho VI, called the Wise, at the request of his wife.
 Her remains were found in the monastery.

 Eunate's ritual